LucHermitte/lh-vim-lib/doc/Project.md

 # 3. Usage:

-There are a few use-cases depending you're an end-user who want to configure the plugins you use, or whether you're a plugin maintainer who want to have project-aware plugins.
+There are a few use-cases depending on whether you're an end-user who want to configure the plugins you use, or whether you're a plugin maintainer who want to have project-aware plugins.

 ## 3.1.
 You're an end-user
 ...who wants to define the options of your current project.

-NB: Of course, if the plugins you use don't take advantage of this library, it won't help you much.
+Discl.: Of course, if the plugins you use don't take advantage of this library, it won't help you much.
 At best, it'll you help organize buffers into projects and provide an automated way to change the current directory to point to project root directory.